Freedomfolio

 FAQs

-1. Do I need an accountant if I already use bookkeeping software?
+1. Do I still need an accountant if I already use accounting software?

 2. How often should I meet with my accountant?